“Viable Income in Quebec: How Much You Need to Live with Dignity in 2023”

 The IRIS calculates the viable income of three types of households in seven Quebec municipalities.
 A couple with two children in a CPE in Sept-Îles will therefore have to have a disposable income of $76,918 to live with dignity, compared to $73,585 in Gatineau.

 Sept-Îles is the most expensive of the seven cities studied since it is impossible to live there without a car.
-“If the government wants to give us more space to achieve a viable income, it could support the development of public transit in Sept-Îles,” gives Ms. Couturier as an example.
+“If the government wants to give us more space to achieve a viable income, it might support the development of public transit in Sept-Îles,” gives Ms. Couturier as an example.

 Because there are only two ways to help households achieve a viable income: give them the necessary income (salaries, transfers, subsidies) or reduce their costs.